Lec 05 - Memory

 Read

 The Read operation in DRAM is destructive, meaning the act of reading discharges the cell.
 Therefore, a "Read" is essentially the same process as the "Refresh" described above.
-Once the Sense Amplifier has sensed and latched the data (driving the BL to or ), the data is effectively read and restored simultaneously.
+Once the Sense Amplifier has sensed and latched the data (driving the BL to 0 or VDD), the data is effectively read and restored simultaneously.
 We simply read the voltage state of the Bit Line.

 Write